Growing up with a famous sibling…

 Porta Consolare (Consular Gate).
 This ancient gate dates to Roman times and is beautiful and imposing.

-Porta Venere is another ancient gate in Spello with the imposing towers called Torri di Properzio.
+Porta Venere is another ancient gate in Spello with imposing towers called Torri di Properzio.
 The gate and towers are open at the weekend in the summer season only, usually morning and evening.

 Villa of the Mosaics